 Pension plans contain contributions from you and your employer that are intended to be used during your retirement years.
 Pensions grow on a tax-deferred basis, and you stand to lose the taxable benefits and pay hefty penalties if you make premature withdrawals.
-However, in some instances you can access some of your pension funds by taking out a loan.
+However, in some instances, you can access some of your pension funds by taking out a loan.

 Some of these plans are defined benefit plans, which means contributions vary over time, but your eventual withdrawal benefits are fixed.
 Others are defined contribution plans, in which case there are no withdrawal guarantees but you and your employer can make contributions up to annually set limits.

 Maximum Borrowing Limits

-You can borrow up to $50,000 in the form of a pension plan loan.
+As of 2021, the IRS says that you can borrow up to $50,000 in the form of a pension plan loan.
 However, you cannot borrow more than 50 percent of your vested balance unless that balance is $10,000 or less, in which case you can borrow up to $10,000.

 The loan term can exceed five years if you used the money to purchase a home.
 You can arrange a suspension of the repayments if you are called away on military service.
 When you return to work, you must make up the payments so the loan term does not exceed the original five-year term.

 If you leave your job, you must immediately repay any outstanding retirement plan loans.
 If you do not repay the loan, the IRS recharacterizes the loan as a fully taxable withdrawal.
 You may have to pay a 10 percent tax penalty as well as state and federal income tax on the outstanding balance.

 Additionally, loan repayments are deducted from your salary on an after-tax basis.
 This means you pay taxes on the same funds twice, as you will pay tax on the money again when you make an eventual withdrawal.